Columbia River Basalt Group

-The Columbia River Basalt Group is the youngest, smallest and one of the best-preserved continental flood basalt province on Earth, covering over 210000 km2 mainly eastern Oregon and Washington, western Idaho, and part of northern Nevada.
+The Columbia River Basalt Group (CRBG) is the youngest, smallest and one of the best-preserved continental flood basalt provinces on Earth, covering over 210000 km2 mainly eastern Oregon and Washington, western Idaho, and part of northern Nevada.
 The basalt group includes the Steens and Picture Gorge basalt formations.

 Introduction

 During the middle to late Miocene epoch, the Columbia River flood basalts engulfed about 163700 km2 of the Pacific Northwest, forming a large igneous province with an estimated volume of 174300 km3.
 Eruptions were most vigorous 17–14 million years ago, when over 99 percent of the basalt was released.
 Less extensive eruptions continued 14–6 million years ago.

 Erosion resulting from the Missoula Floods has extensively exposed these lava flows, laying bare many layers of the basalt flows at Wallula Gap, the lower Palouse River, the Columbia River Gorge and throughout the Channeled Scablands.

 The Columbia River Basalt Group is thought to be a potential link to the Chilcotin Group in south-central British Columbia, Canada.
 The Latah Formation sediments of Washington and Idaho are interbedded with a number of the Columbia River Basalt Group flows, and outcrop across the region.

 Absolute dates, subject to a statistical uncertainty, are determined through radiometric dating using isotope ratios such as 40Ar/39Ar dating, which can be used to identify the date of solidifying basalt.
 In the CRBG deposits 40Ar, which is produced by 40K decay, only accumulates after the melt solidifies.